pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

     drop_postgres_table(db, "counters_events")
     drop_postgres_table(db, "counters_tracking")

-After resetting the trick counts, we can run the system again with the multi-threaded runner.
+After resetting the recorded state of the system, we can run the system again with the multi-threaded runner.

 .. code-block:: python

     test(system, MultiThreadedRunner, wait=0.2)

 Exercise
 ========